Steritas_Website_WP-16 Clinical Science_1267x539pxl_VF7

 Steritas further expanded its clinical outcome assessment (COA) suite with the development of the Glucocorticoid Toxicity Index-Metabolic-Domains (GTI-MD), an abriged COA that provides a systematic approach to assessing steroid-toxicity in the clinic and existing population datasets.[3]

-To date, all GTI instruments are designed to look at changes in glucocorticoid toxicity over time; but our forthcoming addition to the STOXTM Suite is different.
+To date, all GTI instruments are designed to look at changes in glucocorticoid toxicity over time; but our forthcoming addition to the STOX® Suite is different.
 The GT-SNAPSHOT utilizes a patient's baseline glucocorticoid score to predict their likely future development of steroid-toxicities over time.
 As such, it provides important information to support therapeutic decision-making.[4]

 The progress in instrument development reflects the growing demand for specialized tools to access and manage glucocorticoid toxicity in a range of patient populations, to ensure targeted and effective measurement of steroid-toxicity in a broad range of clinical settings.

 The number of publications and studies using the STOX Suite continues to rise as the earliest adopters of the technology report their findings.
-The GTI has proven to be an essential clinical outcome assessment in more than 25 of the most common inflammatory diseases.
+The GTI has proven to be an essential clinical outcome assessment in more than 30 of the most common inflammatory diseases.

-Key Publications
+Key publications

 Glucocorticoid Toxicity Index 2.0 (“GTI”)